frankie-yanfeng/HAM10K/README.md

 ![Imgur](https://i.imgur.com/7nvbxqH.png)

-But the positive side is taht with the help of bottleneck I can test models in a short time (4000 epochs).
+But the positive side is that with the help of bottleneck I can test models in a short time (4000 epochs).
 ![Imgur](https://i.imgur.com/VHOv8ZY.png)

 ## Experiment 5 and Result Analysis